KRMAssociatesInc/eHMP/README.md

 # eHMP

+This guide is intended for installation on a Unix machine; a Windows guide will be coming soon.

+### Windows guide
+Coming soon

 ### Configuration
 1. Install VISTA and KIDS Builds.
    1. Directions are in: `docs/KIDS_builds.md` Follow those steps before moving on to the following steps